 5000+ hours of the streams are archived here, so if you want to see how things evolved over that time, take a look!

-Part of why I’m writing this entire post is for personal reasons; I want a snapshot in time of what my life looked like at this moment in October, 2019.
+Part of why I originally wrote this entire post was for personal reasons; I wanted a snapshot in time of what my life looked like at this moment in October, 2019.
 To that end, I’ll include some stats here about how the stream has grown:

 And here’s how the average viewership has changed over the years: